h4cktoria/Marinette/README.md

 Want to translate 220+ locale entries for Marinette to be able to speak in your language for absolutely no reason and without getting paid?
 Nice!
 Fork the repository.
 You're looking for [localization.src](src/localization.src).
 Copy the English locale from here to any text editor, change the **_language** variable from English to the language of your choice and start translating!
 The rules are the following:

 1. You're prohibited to translate anything in curly brackets caps.
 For example, you can't translate `{SESSION}`, `{HOST}`, `{SHELLS}`, etc
 2. If you feel your language doesn't have an English terminology counterpart, just transliterate it.
-Examples of such terminology: localhost, service, hash, to crack, etc
+Examples of such terminology: "LocalHost", "Service", "Hash", "Crack", etc
 3. Marinette's pronouns are she/her, so if your language has them, translate accordingly
+4. Glued words CAN'T be translated as separate!!!
+For example, "PublicAddress" can't be translated as "Public Address" in your language

 Once you're done, scroll to the bottom of the [localization.src](src/localization.src), make 4 new lines and append your locale after the latest one, commit and open the pull request